Seán O'Hegarty: War of Independence

-The brigade commanders in the southern division retained a residual lingering resentment of Dublin GHQ's lack of leadership and supplies.
-Sean Moylan, commandant of No.2 Cork bde, thought good communications with No.1 bde were to be vital; but little of this was seen via the organizer Ernie O'Malley at GHQ.
+The brigade commanders in the southern division retained a residual lingering resentment for Dublin GHQ's lack of leadership and supplies.
+Sean Moylan, commandant of No.2 Cork bde, thought good communications with No.1 bde were to be vital, but little of this was seen via the organizer Ernie O'Malley at GHQ.
 At a meeting set up for 26 April 1921, when the manual of Infantry Training 1914 and instructions from GHQ were produced, they raised great anger.
 The Southern Division men were not paid and only had shotguns or arms they captured, so felt the training, military service periods and military proposals presented by GHQ were inapplicable.
 The meeting ended in uproar, when a number objected, including O'Hegarty who as "a master of invective, tore the communication and its authors to ribbons".

 O'Malley and Liam Lynch, the general, met with O'Hegarty in the mountains of West Cork, near a deserted farmhouse, just off the main road.
-In On Another Man's Wound O'Hegarty is described as wearing "a light-blue swallow-tail coat, and trousers, a heavy woollen coat, derby hat, with a twisted stick under his arm...he was bearded, mutton-chop whiskers."
+In On Another Man's Wound, O'Hegarty is described as wearing "a light-blue swallow-tail coat, and trousers, a heavy woollen coat, derby hat, with a twisted stick under his arm...he was bearded, mutton-chop whiskers."
 In the retreat that followed, the Irish lost heavy casualties, and left their wounded to the good care of the British.
-These were the "Round-ups" in which the Irish slept outside in order to avoid being at home when the Army called.
-They were told by Brigade to learn the English National Anthem to avoid arrest.
+These were the "round-ups" in which the Irish slept outside in order to avoid being at home when the Army called.
+They were told by Brigade to learn the English national anthem to avoid arrest.